itsmeareeba/BookFlight-React-App/README.md

-# ✈️ JetFlight - React Native Airline App
+# ✈️ BookFlight - React Native Airline App

-JetFlight is a beautifully crafted React Native flight booking mobile app, designed with a modern and stylish look.
+BookFlight is a beautifully crafted React Native flight booking mobile app, designed with a modern and stylish look.
 Built with precision and attention to detail, it delivers a seamless and intuitive user experience for booking flights and managing travel details.

 ---